Investigation & Analysis

 Does the Quran Authorize Using Hadiths for Islamic Law?

-So what if it can be argued that the Quran forbids the use of Hadith and Sunnah as a source of religious and Islamic law?
+So what if it can be argued that the Quran forbids the use of the Sunnah as a source of religious and Islamic law?

 The Quran says in verses 37:156-157, which says that if someone makes a claim about God, then they need to be able to justify it with clear and obvious authority from scripture.

-The Quran also guarantees that it has all of the details and clarification of everything needed for guidance and how to practice Islam:
+The Quran also guarantees that it has the “details of everything”, meaning all details needed to practice Islam are found in the Quran:

-So according to the above verses (12:111 and 16:89), the Quran is complete and has all the detail of everything one needs to be guided and receive the mercy of God, without anything left out.
+So according to the above verses (12:111, 6:115, 7:52, and 16:89), the Quran is complete and has all the details of everything one needs to be guided and receive the mercy of God, including for how to properly practice Islam, without anything left out.

-For example, if someone wants to claim that Harry Potter books are a source of Islamic law besides the Quran, he must provide evidence that the Quran allows using Harry Potter books as a source of Islamic law, because the Quran is the ultimate judge of all matters regarding the religion (verse 6:114), and has all the details about how to practice Islam with nothing left out (verse 12:111, 16:89).
+For example, if someone wants to claim that Harry Potter books are a source of Islamic law besides the Quran, he must provide evidence that the Quran allows using Harry Potter books as a source of Islamic law, because the Quran has all the details about how to be guided and practice Islam with nothing left out (verse 12:111, 16:89).

-So the purpose of this investigation is to look through the entire Quran and see if there are any details in the Quran that command Muslims to follow a second source of Islamic law besides the Quran.
+So the purpose of this investigation is to look through the entire Quran and see if there are any details in the Quran that command Muslims to follow a second source of Islamic law besides the Quran, such as Hadith and Sunnah.

 The Investigation Begins

 To begin with, the Quran has hundreds of verses instructing Muslims to follow it as a source of religious law.
+The Quran probably talks about itself more than any other book in history.
 But are there any verses in the Quran that instruct to follow Hadiths and Sunnah?

 Many Muslims believe that the Quranic command to obey the messenger is the justification to follow Hadiths as a source of Islamic law.
 Let us analyze what obedience to the messenger actually means.